valentinludwig/RDM101-1/README.md

 # Introduction to Research Data Management

 These materials were prepared for the [4th ArcTrain Annual Meeting](https://www.marum.de/en/education-career/ArcTrain-2/Annual-Meeting-2017.html).
-The course was first held on September 12 and 13, 2017 and is structured three blocks of lectures and exercises.
+The course was first held on September 12 and 13, 2017 and is structured in three blocks of lectures and exercises.
 The schedule is as follows:

 09:00 - 09:15 Welcome and Overview